ChieuAnh-Nguyen/airtable_access_control/README.md

 🐢 10/29

 Created functions.

+🐢 11/09

-Next step: parameterize email so it can be any attribute.
+Parameterized email so it can be any attribute